 My uncle Edwin was my mother's younger brother.
 He and aunty Emily were married in Johore Bahru, Malaysia.

 EPILOGUE - ADIOS!
 This series entitled "GOING TO BOLIVIA" comes to an end with this post.

-I began writing in June 2007 and have only now in 2016 brought that part of my story to a close in the previous post, "Going to Bolivia 19".
+I began to share my story of the circumstances from 1991 of my call to serve in Bolivia in June 2007 and have only now in 2016 brought that part of my story to a close in the previous post, "Going to Bolivia 19".

 Perhaps I should start on a new series of posts which relate my experiences from 1993 onwards?
 We shall see.

 The post "GOING TO BOLIVIA 19" ended on our safe arrival in 1993 January in Santa Cruz, Bolivia.
 It signaled the end of my ministry in Asia and the beginning of a leap into the unknown in South America.
 It has taken me nearly 9 years to put together a series of events which covered a three year period from 1991 to 1993.